 Meeting with stakeholders on an ongoing basis, both one-to-one and regular meetings, provide governance and process alignment.
 Take into account both constructive criticism and positive assessments.
 Both types of feedback help assess a program’s health.
 As a program owner, you need to remain open to both.
 Remember that the end goal of strategic execution is to ensure both resilience and business performance.

 The next stop on the Road to Resilience series is a discussion of program requirements.
 Aligning your program to legislative requirements and recommendations is vital to long-term success.
 Whether you are new to creating a program structure or a seasoned veteran, my goal is to provide ideas and share the wisdom gained from almost twenty years in the field.

 My objective with this segment was to answer how to be more strategic.
-Additionally, I want you to come away with either a solid gut-check that you are on the right path or have tools to make meaningful change.
-It’s an honor to have you along for this journey.
+Additionally, I want you to come away with a solid gut check that you are on the right path or have the tools to make meaningful change.
+It’s an honor to have you along on this journey.
 Join me for the program requirements installment next.